NoamAnisfeld/NoamAnisfeld/README.md

 ## Welcome to Noam's GitHub space, hope you'll enjoy.
 ### Here you can find tea and cookies 🫖🍪🍪🍪 .
-Please make sure to enable cookies in order to enjoy them.
+Please make sure you enable cookies in order to enjoy them.

 My roots in programming and computer science go as far back as to my days in elementary school, playing around with QBasic and batch scripts.

-I consider myself a fullstack/frontend developer, expertising in JavaScript, TypeScript, React and the browser ecosystem in general, but also holding knowledge in other server-side languages and tools.
+Hmmm... actually, I think I haven't yet told my parents I was related to our first computer stopping to function properly, some years ago...

+I'm a fullstack/frontend developer, which means I can work E2E but my specialization is on the web frontend ecosystem - including CSS, JavaScript/TypeScript, React, and the browser environment in general.

-I like helping others debugging their code or solving their issues, that's why I go to StackOverflow and other help forums.
-In my current job, I'm also mentoring software development students during their journey.
+I like helping others debugging their code or solving their issues, you can see me around on StackOverflow and various help forums.

-If you want to see an example of my programming style, I suggest viewing the following repository which belongs to a project still in development: https://github.com/NoamAnisfeld/Excercise-System-Front